rokkamv/data_migration_for_rails/INSTALLATION.md

 - ✅ Your app's database connection
 - ✅ All associations and validations

+### Independent Authentication
+The engine maintains its own authentication system:
+- ✅ Separate `data_migration_users` table (isolated from host app)
+- ✅ Role-based access control (Admin, Operator, Viewer)
+- ✅ No dependencies on host application's User model

 ### Separate Tables
-The migration tool uses its own tables (users, migration_plans, etc.) which are separate from your app's data.
+The migration tool uses its own tables (migration_plans, migration_steps, etc.) which are completely separate from your app's data.

 ### Services
 When you export/import: